Utah governor says the motive in Kirk shooting is not yet certain but the suspect was on the left

 A Republican who has called on all partisans to tone down their rhetoric following the attack, the governor added: “I really don’t have a dog in this fight.
 If this was a radicalized MAGA person, I’d be saying that as well.”

-Cox stressed on several Sunday morning news shows that investigators are still trying to pin down a motive for the attack on Kirk, a father of two and Trump confidant who was killed Wednesday while on one of his signature college speaking tours at Utah Valley University.
+Cox stressed on several Sunday morning news shows that investigators are still trying to pin down a motive for the attack on Kirk, a Trump confidant.
 The governor said more information may come out once Robinson appears in court Tuesday.

-Cox said the suspect's partner was transgender, which some politicians have pointed to as a sign Robinson was targeting Kirk, the founder of Turning Points USA, for his anti-trans views.
+Cox said the suspect's partner was transgender, which some politicians have pointed to as a sign Robinson was targeting Kirk for his anti-trans views.
 But authorities have not said whether it is relevant as they investigate Robinson’s motive.

 “The roommate was a romantic partner, a male transitioning to female,” Cox said.
 “I can say that he has been incredibly cooperative, this partner has been very cooperative, had no idea that this was happening.”

-Investigators have spoken to Robinson’s relatives and carried out a search warrant at his family’s home in Washington, about 240 miles (390 kilometers) southwest of Utah Valley University, where the shooting took place.
+Investigators have spoken to Robinson’s relatives and carried out a search warrant at his family’s home in Washington, Utah, about 240 miles (390 kilometers) southwest of Utah Valley University.

 State records show Robinson is registered to vote but not affiliated with a political party and is listed as inactive, meaning he did not vote in the two most recent general elections.
 His parents are registered Republicans.